FreeRTOS/iot-reference-esp32/.github/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+1. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+1. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please:

-1. Ensure you are considering a change to AWS source code (FreeRTOS kernel, AWS libraries).
-Proposed changes to 3rd party code should be submitted instead to the 3rd party.
-2. Fork the repository.
+1. Fork the repository.
-3. Modify the source; please focus on the specific change you are contributing.
+1. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
+1. Ensure that your contributions conform to the [style guide](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/docs/doxygen/output/html/guide_developer_styleguide.html).
+1. Format your code with uncrustify, using the config available in [FreeRTOS/CI-CD-Github-Actions](https://github.com/FreeRTOS/CI-CD-Github-Actions/blob/main/formatting/uncrustify.cfg).
-4. Ensure local tests pass.
+1. Ensure local tests pass.
-5. Commit to your fork using clear commit messages.
+1. Commit to your fork using clear commit messages.
-6. Send us a pull request, answering any default questions in the pull request interface.
+1. Send us a pull request, answering any default questions in the pull request interface.
-7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+1. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Getting Your Pull Request Merged
-All Pull Requests must be approved by our review team before it can be merged in.
-We appreciate your patience while pull requests are reviewed as the time taken will depend on its complexity and wider implications.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/FreeRTOS/coreMQTT/labels?q=help+wanted) issues is a great place to start.

 ## Code of Conduct